 One important aspect of the social behavior of numerous species is called dominance.
-In earlier essays I've written about the ways in which ethologists and others students of animal behavior view and define dominance and there's no reason to repeat the details here.
-For more information on comparative aspects of dominance please see "Social Dominance Is Not a Myth," "Dominance and Pseudoscience: Making Sense of Nonsense," and renowned primatologist Dr. Dario Maestripieri's outstanding essay called "Social Dominance Explained: Part I" (in which he mildly takes me to task for trying to accommodate the deniers) and many links therein.
+In earlier essays, I've written about the ways in which ethologists and other students of animal behavior view and define dominance and there's no reason to repeat the details here.
+For more information on comparative aspects of dominance, please see "Social Dominance Is Not a Myth," "Dominance and Pseudoscience: Making Sense of Nonsense," and renowned primatologist Dr. Dario Maestripieri's outstanding essay called "Social Dominance Explained: Part I" (in which he mildly takes me to task for trying to accommodate the deniers) and many links therein.

 Dominance relationships in dogs are real and can be linear